 We switch pace with this next book series, which offers students the chance to study Japanese completely in Japanese!
 That’s right.
 So while Minna No Nihongo does a companion book in English with translations, the main book forces you to immerse yourself in Japanese only.

 These books (as there are many) are great for anyone really looking to push the limits of their brain and learn Japanese quickly.
 Plus, they cover all the most important language topics in-depth, like writing, listening, conversation, etc.

 Unfortunately, this incredible book doesn’t come at the cheapest price, especially when you consider the cost of the companion book, which is sold separately.
 Not only that, but it does not teach hiragana and katakana and, therefore, is not for true beginners.

 Lastly, it was designed to be used as a classroom book, so the explanations can be really tough to understand.
 That being said, if you already have a high level of Japanese (particularly reading and writing) and want to challenge yourself, this can be an excellent choice!

 The compact series totals up to 3 books, each with a different color – yellow, blue, red – in that order of difficulty.
-Each book is an incredible learning resource for their respective levels and provides grammar along with helpful and clearly written example sentences too.
+Each book is an incredible learning resource for their respective levels and provides grammar along with helpful and clearly written example sentences.

 This book for learning Japanese is just as the name hints – all about reading Japanese!
-Actually, there’s not just one book, but two books – one focused on fiction, and one focused on essays.
-And what’s cool is that the texts in this book were not written for Japanese learners, but instead comprise texts written for Japanese native speakers and given to Japanese learners.
+Actually, there’s not just one book, but 2 books – one focused on fiction and one focused on essays.
+What’s cool is that the texts in this book were not written for Japanese learners but instead comprised texts written for Japanese native speakers and given to Japanese learners.